emma-33/holbertonschool-shell/permissions/README.md

 Script 12 :creates a directory called my_dir with permissions 751 in the working directory Script 13 :changes the group owner to school for the file hello Script 14 :changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+Script 15 :changes the owner and the group owner of _hello to vincent and staff respectively